What to Do With Loose Skin After Weight Loss Surgery?

 What Problems Can Loose Skin after Weight Loss Cause?

-Infection – excess skin often falls in folds that makes it harder to keep clean.
+Excess skin often falls in folds that make it harder to keep clean.
 They also can trap moisture which creates the perfect environment for bacteria and infection.

-Appearance – most patients are uncomfortable with the way their loose skin looks.
-They have successfully gone through the surgery or weight loss procedure, made permanent lifestyle changes in diet and exercise, and are starting to feel great physically but are discouraged by the excess skin.
+Moreover, most patients feel uncomfortable about the appearance of their loose skin.
+They have successfully undergone surgery or weight loss procedures and made permanent lifestyle changes in their diet and exercise routine.
+However, despite feeling physically great, they are discouraged by the excess skin.

 Excess skin is not only aesthetically displeasing but also problematic.
 Seemingly simple things like trying to zip yourself into a smaller pair of jeans can become an issue.
 A significant pouch of excess skin hanging down in the stomach area can make it difficult to wear the correct size pants.